NetzwergX/NetzwergX/README.md

-I'm **currently writing my bachelors thesis** on a novel approach to *continuos practices*, foremost in the context of *GitLab*, but also including the CI/CD pipeline of GitHub with GitHub Actions, with the goal of simplifying the configuration of pipelines and workflows significantly and reducing the need to employ trial & error development.
+I'm **currently writing my bachelors thesis** on a novel approach to *continuos practices*, foremost in the context of *GitLab*, but also including the CI/CD pipeline of GitHub with GitHub Actions, with the goal of simplifying the configuration of pipelines and workflows significantly and reducing the need to employ trial & error in order to arrive at a working configuration.